LiorKogan/V1/README.md

 ![V1](Pictures/Q038.png)

 For each untyped entity, implicit and explicit type constraints must not nullify the list of valid entity-types.
 Explicit type constraints must not contradict implicit type constraints.
-This can be asserted before executing the query.
+This can be asserted during query analysis.

 Since both _horse_ and _dragon_ entity-types have a _name_ property of the same data type (string) - the following pattern is valid: